Terms of service • Privacy policy • Legal notice

 - Once the required period expires, we delete the data unless it’s still needed for contract fulfillment or initiation.

-Personal data requirements and consequences of non-Provision
+Personal data requirements and consequences of non-provision

 - Providing personal data may be required by law or contract and could be necessary to enter into a contract.
 The individual must provide the data, and failure may result in consequences.